marionzualo/guides/README.md

 I first started thinking about this idea when I read Sivers’ post on [compressing knowledge into directives](https://sivers.org/2do).
 The structure of this project is inspired by [Thoughtbot’s guides](https://github.com/thoughtbot/guides).

 ## Contributing
 These are the guidelines I like to keep in mind when developing software.
-I am more than welcome to receive suggestions on how to make these thoughts accessible to the community at large, or discuss them in case you have questions.
+I am more than open to suggestions/ideas on how to make these thoughts accessible to the community at large, or discuss them in case you have questions.
 Yet I don’t plan to turn this into the "community guidelines" so, I don’t plan to make any changes to which I don’t agree to.

 You are more than welcome to fork this and do whatever you want with the content.
 Everything I learned, I learned it from somebody else.
 I am more than happy to pay it forward.